ratatech/ratatech.github.io/_projects/(4) Hodorizer.md

 # Hodorizer

 Hodorizer was a Hack presented on the Music Hackday held in Barcelona within the Sonar Festival 2014 edition.
 The idea was to develop a tool which analyzes the content of the song and replaces the main lyrics by Hodor vocalizations.
-The site storing the library can still be visited on Hector Parra's (co-author) [githup page](http://hector.github.io/hodorizer/).
+The site storing the library can still be visited on Hector Parra's (co-author) [github page](http://hector.github.io/hodorizer/).

 {% include elements/figure.html image="/assets/img/Hodorizer.png" caption="Hodorizer main page" %}